List of terms used for Germans: Kraut (pejorative)

 Kraut is a German word recorded in English from 1918 onwards as a derogatory term for a German, particularly a German soldier during World War I. The term came up after the American entry into World War I, which followed the Turnip Winter and had resulted in the food trade stop for Germany through neutral states.
 The analogy of this term is the starving soldier of World War I, who ran out of supplies for a long war-period and needed to eat wild cabbage.

 Before the Second World War the term was used in relation to cabbage, because anti-German boycotts and de facto trade limitations hit Germany's food imports.
 Early American war propaganda used the language in such a manner that 'Kraut' and 'Krauthead' gave the Germans less dignity.

 In the 18th century, poor Swiss German immigrants to the US were described as Krauts because they consumed sauerkraut.
-Sauerkraut was also a common food served on German ships to fight scurvy, while the British used limes and got called limey.
+Sauerkraut was also a common food served on German ships to fight scurvy, while the British used limes to fight scurvy, and were subsequently termed limey.
 In Switzerland it was a food preserved for hard winters that could go on for half a year.

 The stereotype of a sauerkraut-eating German appears in Jules Verne's depiction of the evil, German industrialist Schultze, who is an avid sauerkraut-eater in The Begum's Fortune.
 Schultze's enemy is an Alsatian who hates sauerkraut but pretends to love it to win his enemy's confidence.

 The rock music genre krautrock has been commonplace in music journalism since the early 1970s and is of English invention.